EutechCybernetic/lucy-pro-documentation/instance.md

 1. By defining an [action](actions) using an [Action Start](actionstart-ref) block with the mode set to [Trigger new Instance](actiontriggernewinstance).
 Then, calling this action on a model will automatically create a new instance of the model and run the action sequence for that action on this new instance.

 2. Creating an instance by listening to an incoming [event](eventhandling).
-The [Event Start](eventstart-ref) block must be set to [eventtriggernewinstance](eventtriggernewinstance) to make it trigger a new instance of the model.
+The [Event Start](eventstart-ref) block must be set to [Trigger a new Instance](events.rst#eventtriggernewinstance) to make it trigger a new instance of the model.

 3. By invoking the instance creation dialog in a user interface.